All articles

 Standard Kids' Bowl with Cheese (estimated 400-500 calories)

-Chicken (~90-180 cal) + White rice (~105-210 cal) + Black beans (~65-130 cal) + Cheese (110 cal) + Pico (25 cal) = approximately 395-715 calories (varies by portion size)
+Chicken (about 90-180 cal) + White rice (about 105-210 cal) + Black beans (about 65-130 cal) + Cheese (110 cal) + Pico (25 cal) = approximately 395-715 calories (varies by portion size)

 Kids' Corn Taco Build (estimated 280-380 calories)

-3 corn tortilla shells (180 cal) + Chicken (~90 cal) + Pico (25 cal) + Lettuce (5 cal) = ~300 calories
+3 corn tortilla shells (180 cal) + Chicken (about 90 cal) + Pico (25 cal) + Lettuce (5 cal) = about 300 calories

-Corn tacos are an excellent kids' option — lower in calories than flour alternatives, and the smaller individual taco format often appeals to children who prefer less mixed food.
+Corn tacos are an excellent kids' option: lower in calories than flour alternatives, and the smaller individual taco format often appeals to children who prefer less mixed food.

 The Kids' Chips Question